ABNAMRO/.github/CONTRIBUTING.md

 Hi!
 Let's innovate together!
 We are entusiastic that you'd like to contribute to our projects.
 Together we build the future of finance and IT.

-Contributions to this project are released to the public under the project's open source license.
+Contributions to this project are released to the public under the project's open source license (MIT License).

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.